reunu/tech-reference/dashboard/README.md

 The Dashboard Controller (DBC) provides the primary user interface for the scooter, displaying critical information such as speed, battery status, and navigation.
 It runs a Qt/QML-based UI application that communicates with other system components via Redis.

+## Implementation

+The dashboard UI is implemented as a Qt/QML application (unu-dashboard-ui) that:
+- Runs on the DBC (Dashboard Controller)
+- Connects to Redis at 192.168.7.1:6379 in production (defaults to 127.0.0.1:6379, configurable via command-line options)
+- Subscribes to Redis pub/sub channels for real-time updates
+- Monitors vehicle state, battery status, engine ECU, GPS, and internet connectivity
+- Renders the user interface on the integrated display
+- Reads hardware serial number from `/sys/fsl_otp/HW_OCOTP_CFG0` and `/sys/fsl_otp/HW_OCOTP_CFG1`
+- Reads OS version from `/etc/os-release` and sets `system dbc-version` to VERSION_ID+BUILD_ID
+- Sets `dashboard ready true` only after successfully reading serial number
+- Stores hardware serial number in `dashboard serial-number` Redis key

 ## Display Modes

 The dashboard operates in three primary modes, controlled via the `dashboard mode` Redis key: